nursingappteam/SmartInventory-backend/README.md

 ← `server.js`: The Node.js server script for your new site.
 The JavaScript defines the endpoints in the site back-end.
 This API processes requests, connects to the database using the `db.js` helper, and sends info back to the client (the web page built using the Handlebars templates in `src/pages`).

 ← `db.js`: The database script handles setting up and connecting to the SQLite database.
-The `server.js` API endpoints call the functions in the `db`
+The `server.js` API endpoints call the functions in the `db` script to manage the data.

-When the app runs, the server builds the database:
+When the app runs, the scirpts build the database:

 ← `.data/choices.db`: Your database is created and placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.
 You can see the contents of `.data` in the console by selecting __Tools__ >  __Logs__.